 It was the 1987 FIBA European Championship and Greece had made it to the final.
 It was a time when the first Greek basketball legends were born, the ones who inspired the next generations and who first put Greece into a prominent place on the basketball map.

-It was the time of Nikos Galis, Panagiotis Giannakis, Panagiotis Fassoulas, Fanis Christodoulou, and Memos Ioannou, names that became familiar to most Greeks, and their posters decorated the bedrooms of many a teenager.
+It was the time of Nikos Galis, Panagiotis Giannakis, Panagiotis Fassoulas, Fanis Christodoulou, and Memos Ioannou, names that became familiar to most Greeks.
+Their posters decorated the bedrooms of many a teenager.

-The game, held at the newly-built “Peace and Friendship Stadium,” was a nail biter, with the buzzer finding the two teams tied with a score of 89-89.
+The game, held at the newly-built “Peace and Friendship Stadium,” was a nail biter with the buzzer finding the two teams tied with a score of 89-89.
 In overtime, the blue and white players managed to win 103-101, sending millions of Greeks across the globe into ecstasy.
-Galis scored an unbelievable 40 points.
+Galis scored an unbelievable forty points.

 Basketball rockets in popularity in Greece

 Europe’s “Final Countdown” was blaring all over Greece, coming from boomboxes and car stereos.
-From then on, the national basketball team was beloved of all the Greek people.
+From then on, the national basketball team received an overwhelming amount of love and admiration by Greeks.

-The sport of basketball instantly rocketed in popularity, with young Greek kids abandoning football and starting to play basketball.
-And soon they even found out that they were good at it.
+The sport of basketball instantly rocketed in popularity with young Greek kids abandoning soccer and taking up basketball.
+Soon, they even discovered they were good at it.

-So good that in the 2005 EuroBasket Greece won its second medal after defeating Germany by a score of 78-62.
-One year later, in the semifinal of the 2006 World Championship in Japan, they beat the United States 101-95.
+They were so good in fact that Greece won its second medal in the 2005 EuroBasket after defeating Germany by a score of 78-62.
+A year later in the semifinal of the 2006 World Championship in Japan they beat the United States 101-95.

 The Greek national team has not won any medals since 2005, but it always stands out in international tournaments, usually finishing somewhere in the first five places.